-Most women think of pregnancy as a total departure from normal life, like it’s some kind of 9-month-long excuse to wear fat pants.
+Most women think of pregnancy as a total departure from normal life, like it’s some kind of nine-month-long excuse to wear fat pants.
 But all those pints of ice cream and pepperoni pizzas will probably come with a side of hemorrhoids, varicose veins, swollen feet, diabetes, and high blood pressure.
+Not to mention the impact on your baby.

-That’s because filling your diet with nasty foods is the quickest way to derail the balance in your body.
-If your system is busy doing damage control after mealtimes, then it’ll be too short staffed to get to the really important stuff like making a cleaner, safer, healthier place for your baby to live.
+That’s because filling your diet with nasty foods is the quickest way to derail balance in your body.
+If your system is busy doing damage control after mealtimes, then it’ll be too short-staffed to get to the really important stuff like making a cleaner, safer, healthier place for your baby to live.

 Nasty Food #1: Meat